Rendlesham Care Centre

 Rendlesham Care Centre in Suffolk is ideally equipped to provide residential support for elderly people living with different types of dementia, including Alzheimer’s disease, vascular dementia and Korsacoff’s syndrome.
 However, staff never lose sight of the fact that, first and foremost, Rendlesham Care Centre is home to our residents.

-This care & retirement home in Suffolk offers a full range of residential, nursing and specialist dementia support, including trial stays, respite breaks and convalescent care as well as long term care.
+This care & nursing home in Suffolk offers a full range of residential, nursing and specialist dementia support, including trial stays, respite breaks and convalescent care as well as long term care.
 Residents are encouraged to bring important personal possessions to personalise their rooms.
 Rendlesham Care Centre in Suffolk operates an open visiting policy, where residents and loved ones may visit at convenient times.
 In common with all of our homes, Rendlesham’s manager has a qualified nursing background.
 The home is fully registered with the Care Quality Commission and has ISO9001/2000 and Hospitality Assured accreditation.

 - State of the art care centre